CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 # Required python packages
 1. pip install -r requirements.txt.
 You may choose to create a virtual environment/conda environment.
 The python version should be 3.8>=.
-2. Test the setup by running 'python -m TriangleTest'
+2. Test the setup by running 'python -m TriangleTest'. cd test_suit python -m TriangleTest
 3. make sure to place "mut.py" in the test_suit folder.

 If you encounter an error with "if self.isAlive():" from mutpy, do the following: